 In the now-famous “Dolly” experiments, cells from a sheep (donor cells) were fused with unfertilized sheep eggs from another sheep (recipient cells) from which the natural genetic material was removed by microsurgery.
 Then the genetic material from the donor cells was transferred into the unfertilized eggs.
 Unlike unfertilized eggs, these laboratory-made eggs had a complete set of chromosomes and genes.
 Unlike eggs fertilized naturally (with sperm), the laboratory-made eggs received genetic material from only one source.
 The eggs then started to develop into embryos.
 The developing embryos were transplanted into a female sheep (the surrogate mother), where they developed naturally.
 One of the embryos survived, and the resulting lamb was named Dolly.
 As expected, Dolly was an exact genetic copy of the original sheep from which the donor cells were taken, not of the sheep that provided the eggs.

 Studies suggest that cloned higher animals (and thus humans) are more likely to have serious or fatal genetic defects than normally conceived offspring.
-Creating a human by cloning is widely seen as unethical, is usually illegal, and is technically difficult.
+Creating a human by cloning is widely seen as unethical, is illegal in many countries, and is technically difficult.
 However, cloning need not only be used to create a whole organism.
 It can, theoretically, also be used to create a single organ.
 Thus, one day a person may be able to receive “spare parts” manufactured in the laboratory, using the person’s own genes.

 Whether a cell used for a clone produces a specific type of tissue, a specific organ, or an entire organism depends on the potential of the cell—that is, how highly the cell has developed into a particular type of tissue.
 For example, certain cells called stem cells have the potential to produce a wide variety of tissue types or even possibly an entire organism.
 Stem cells are unique because, unlike other cells, they have not yet changed into specific types of tissues.
 Other cells have changed and become specialized.
 They can develop into only specific tissue types such as brain or lung tissue.
 This process of specialization is called differentiation.
 Stem cells have stimulated interest because of their potential to generate tissue that can replace diseased or damaged tissues.
 Because stem cells tend to be less differentiated, they can thus potentially replace a wide or unlimited variety of types of tissue.